-If any of these symptoms sound familiar, or if your pediatrician recommended an adolescent scoliosis evaluation, you can expect expert care at the office of Dr. Terrence Anderson.
+If any of these symptoms sound familiar, or if your pediatrician recommended an adolescent scoliosis evaluation, you can expect expert care at OrthoHouston.

-Dr. Anderson is an established leader in modern adolescent scoliosis treatment.
-If your child’s spinal curve is less than 25°, or if they’re nearly completed growing, Dr. Anderson may recommend observation.
-He schedules your child for exams two to three times per year and gathers X-rays — Dr. Anderson specializes in reduced radiation exposure for children — to check spinal development until your child is fully grown.
+Our Doctors are established leaders in modern adolescent scoliosis treatment.
+If your child’s spinal curve is less than 25°, or if they’re nearly completed growing, we may recommend observation.
+We schedule your child for exams two to three times per year and gather X-rays — The Doctors specialize in reduced radiation exposure for children — to check spinal development until your child is fully grown.

 If your child’s spinal curve is between 25° and 45°, they may need custom bracing to prevent the curve from getting any worse.
-Dr. Anderson even provides physical therapy with the Schroth Method, which involves using customized exercises to return your child’s spine to a more natural and straight alignment.
+The doctors even provide physical therapy with the Schroth Method, which involves using customized exercises to return your child’s spine to a more natural and straight alignment.

-Surgery for adolescent scoliosis is typically recommended if your child’s spine curve is over 45°-50°, or if bracing or physical therapy did not prevent scoliosis from worsening.
-Dr. Anderson can realign vertebrae and fuse them together, which helps them heal into a solid bone structure to resolve the abnormal curvature.
+Surgery for adolescent scoliosis is typically recommended if your child’s spine curve is over 45°-50°, or if bracing or physical therapy did not prevent scoliosis from worsening. the Doctors can realign vertebrae and fuse them together, which helps them heal into a solid bone structure to resolve the abnormal curvature.

-No matter how minor or how severe your child’s case of scoliosis may be, you can expect personalized care at the practice of Dr. Terrence Anderson.
+No matter how minor or how severe your child’s case of scoliosis may be, you can expect personalized care at the practice.

-Find out more about modern adolescent scoliosis treatments by booking an exam at the office of Dr. Terrence Anderson.
+Find out more about modern adolescent scoliosis treatments by booking an exam at OrthoHouston.